-- Hives (also known as ulticaria or nettle rash)
+- Hives (also known as urticaria or nettle rash)

 - Breathing difficulties.

 Delayed reactions usually begin to show after two hours with symptoms such as loose stools or mucus/blood in stools.
-Babies may also experience constipation, vomiting, gastro-oesophageal reflux, nappy rash as well as eczema as well as symptoms of anaphylaxix.
+Babies may also experience constipation, vomiting, gastro-oesophageal reflux, nappy rash as well as eczema as well as symptoms of anaphylaxis.
 Read our article on baby eczema and anaphylaxis.

 A note on baby-led weaning

 It’s likely you’ll hear of the term Baby-led Weaning (BLW) when you begin to explore the weaning process.
 Baby-led Weaning means that instead of feeding your baby with a spoon, you allow them to feed themselves with hand-held food.
 According to the NHS’s Start 4 Life website, baby-led weaning means offering your baby finger foods and letting them feed themselves from the start rather than spoon-feeding or pureeing foods.
 If this is the approach that appeals to you, you’ll still need to take extra care to ensure your child is exposed to only one new allergen at each mealtime in order to isolate the cause of a reaction.

 You should be mindful that if the results of the EAT study show a benefit in introducing solid food before 6 months then some help with feeding will certainly be necessary.